 There are so many women who are my role models including many of my gorgeous girlfriends.

-What’s been the best thing you’ve done to grow your business?
+What’s been the best thing you’ve done to grow your natural skincare business?

-Utilising my relationships, learning from others, being open to new ideas and putting myself out there even when it makes me nervous.
+Utilising my relationships, listening and learning from others, being open to new ideas and putting myself out there even when it makes me nervous.

 Also knowing what denu stands for.
 I’ve stayed true to my values and kept focused on what I’m trying to achieve.
 Although it has been uncomfortable, I have said no when I haven’t thought it a good fit for my brand; whether it be for different product inclusions or various sponsorships.
 I know how important it is to be true to my brand.

 A variety of people and places I follow on Instagram, often in totally unrelated businesses, or dreams about my next holiday and what would I like to enjoy there.
 Feedback from friends, customers and corporate clients is often the source of new product ideas for natural skincare.

 What are you listening to at the moment?

 Loving Brené Brown’s “Unlocking Us”, Margie Warrell’s “Live Brave”,